Enoch72/SVD/README.md

 Prerequisites:
- -Python and packages
- -Image to enhance
+ -Python and packages listed in the first lines of the script -Image to enhance
  -colorbar

-Usage:

- #esempio di elaborazione immagine direttamente in bianco e nero
+Usage examples:

+ # Image directly converted in B/W, then elaborated
- python3 sar5.py --input sar2_image.png --colorbar colorbar.png --output sar2_test --N 10
+ python3 sar5.py --bw_input SanGottardo.png --colorbar colorbar.png --output SanGottardo --N 10

- #esempio di elaborazione immagine direttamente in bianco e nero
+ # Image levels mapped on colorbar.png
- python3 sar5.py --bw_input San_Gottardo.png --colorbar colorbar.png --output SanGottardo --N 10
+ python3 sar5.py --input GranSasso.png --colorbar colorbar.png --output GranSasso --N 10

 NOTE: for images captured directly from Biondi/Malanga paper another image, the 'colorbar' is required.
 This is used for the normalization of colours in levels (0-1 / BW) used internally to elaborate the image.

+GALLERY:

 Another, better, version maybe will be coming in the future.